 This is available on all the wristband Fitbit trackers.
 It encourages you to meet a mini-step goal of 250 steps each hour (approximately 2-3 minutes of walking).
 These prompts can be personalised to your schedule; for example they can be put on “Do Not Disturb” during long meetings or appointments.
 And they won't wake you at night!

 All the Fitbits, except the Zip, check your sleep, too.
 They measure the time you spend asleep and check the quality of sleep – noting when you are restless or wake up during the night.
-Fitbit's new Sleep Stages measurements (on Alta HR, Charge 2, Blaze, and Ionic) utilise heart-rate variability to estimate the amount of time you spend in Light, Deep and REM sleep, as well as time awake each night, to better understand your sleep quality.
+Fitbit's new Sleep Stages measurements (on Alta HR, Charge 2, Versa, and Ionic) utilise heart-rate variability to estimate the amount of time you spend in Light, Deep and REM sleep, as well as time awake each night, to better understand your sleep quality.
 This is one of the great benefits of a tracker with a heart monitor, and sleep is now recognised as a major health metric.

-The Charge 2, Blaze and Ionic offer Relax Guided Breathing sessions that can help calm your body and mind through two- and five-minute sessions personalised to your breathing rate.
+The Charge 2, Versa and Ionic offer Relax Guided Breathing sessions that can help calm your body and mind through two- and five-minute sessions personalised to your breathing rate.
 The benefits of guided breathing practice are supposed to help reduce stress and anxiety, as well as lower blood pressure.
 Add it to your daily routine, and you'll quickly feel the benefits.

 Which has the best display?